jefferyYu/UMT/README.md

 - We show our running logs on twitter-2015 and twitter-2017 in the folder "log files".
 Note that the results are a little bit lower than the results reported in our paper, since the experiments were run on different servers.

+### Evaluation
+- In our codes, we mainly use "seqeval" to compute Micro-F1 as the evaluation metrics.
+Note that if you use the latest version of seqeval (as it may also report the weighted F1 score), you may need to change our Micro-F1 score parsing code as follows: float(report.split('\n')[-3].split('      ')[-2].split('    ')[-1]) to float(report.split('\n')[-4].split('      ')[-2].split('    ')[-1]).
+- In addition to "seqeval", we also borrow the evaluation code from this repo (https://github.com/jinlanfu/NERmultimodal) to compute Micro-F1.
+The Micro-F1 scores based on these two codes should be the same.

 ## Acknowledgements
 - Using these two datasets means you have read and accepted the copyrights set by Twitter and dataset providers.
+- Most of the codes are based on the codes provided by huggingface: https://github.com/huggingface/transformers.